honeycombio/intro-to-o11y-dotnet/README.md

 Check [the .csproj file](https://github.com/honeycombio/intro-to-o11y-dotnet/blob/main/intro-to-observability-dotnet.csproj) against [the latest release](https://github.com/honeycombio/honeycomb-opentelemetry-dotnet/releases).

-Update if necessary, and then ... hmm, maybe 'dotnet run' will update it?
+Update the version in the .csproj file if necessary, and then 'dotnet run' will get the new version.

 ## Troubleshooting